mayonesa/extractor/README.md

 ## Ops

-[SBT](https://www.scala-sbt.org/) is required for below instructions but binaries w/ launcher script can be sent if preferred.
+[SBT](https://www.scala-sbt.org/) is required for below instructions.

 ***To Test***: